erev0s/VAmPI/README.md

 ## Running Postman against it

-Included in the `openapi_specs` directory is a Postman Collection and two environments, one secure and one vulnerable.
+Included in the `openapi_specs` directory is a Postman Collection and two Postman environments, one secure and one vulnerable.
 To use them, import them into a Postman Workspace and either run the requests individually or using the Postman Runner.
 Tests are included.

 ## Customizing token timeout and vulnerable environment or not